-Social media experts are quick to tell you the easiest way to succeed online is to hold a social presence.
-While this is undisputed, they neglect to share best practices and pitfalls to avoid in your social media strategy.
+Social media experts are quick to tell you the easiest way to succeed in digital marketing is to set up a social media presence.
+While this is undeniable, they neglect to share the best practices on how to tackle various social media challenges.

 To help you ease through unforeseen dangers, we have highlighted six worst social media mistakes to avoid when implementing your social media strategy.

 1. Leverage On A Single Platform